WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 Can You Turn a Shed into a Playhouse?

-Yes, a shed can be turned into a kid’s play house—better suited for older children and even possible as a two-storey structure, depending on its size!
-Here are some ideas and tips to help you get started.
+Yes, a shed can be turned into a kid’s playhouse.
+It’s better suited for older children and can even be a two-storey structure, depending on its size.
+Here are some ideas and considerations to help you get started.

 BillyOh Peardrop Extra Playhouse